BuzzFeedNews/H-2-certification-data/README.md

 # H-2 Visa Certification Decisions

-This repository contains [data](data/) tracking the certification decisions for the United States' H-2 visa program.
+This repository contains [data](data/) tracking the companies are approved — “certified” — for a specific number of visas by the U.S. Department of Labor Department for the H-2 visa program.

 ## Data Sources